Learn more about the tools I use to help you achieve your health goals

 Traditional Chinese Medicine and Acupuncture

-Acupuncture is a system that works both physically and energetically though the insertion of needles to specific points of the body.
-It has been used for centuries and works through promoting the flow of energy throughout the body.
+Acupuncture is a system that works both physically and energetically through the insertion of needles to specific points of the body.
+It has been used for centuries and works by promoting the flow of energy throughout the body.
 It can be useful in a number of conditions, such as sleep disorders, anxiety, digestive concerns, fatigue, fertility, and even the common cold.
 It is also useful in musculoskeletal health, from relieving minor muscle tension, to more serious conditions, such as sciatica and back pain.